 (Speaking of credentials, Deer testified under oath that part one of his BMJ series was externally peer-reviewed when in fact it was not.
 Dr. Harvey Marcovitch, listed as the external reviewer, was an Associate Editor of BMJ and was listed as such in an accompanying editorial in BMJ.)

 In that same response, Deer thoroughly misleads the reader about the evidence of the two histopathologists writing to BMJ.
 Contrary to what Deer implies, both histopathologistssupported the Lancet case series findings.
-What they actually said can be read in the BMJ
+What they actually said can be read in the BMJ:

 Dr. Wakefield’s detailed explanation of how Deer misrepresented the pathology – referencing the actual documents - can be seen in this video at the 5:30 mark (recorded at a university where Dr. Wakefield was allowed to speak):